nuxt-community/sentry-module/README.md

 - **Please note** that version 2.0.0 of this package introduces a breaking change.
 See [#30](https://github.com/nuxt-community/sentry-module/pull/30) for more information.

 ## Setup

+> Nuxt.js v2.4.0+ is required, earlier versions are not supported

 - Add `@nuxtjs/sentry` dependency using yarn or npm to your project
 - Add `@nuxtjs/sentry` to `modules` section of `nuxt.config.js`